whblondeau/gis-apprentice-handbook/wtf.md

 ## WTF is a Cartographic Projection?
 This is an important question, since GIS software without a defined Cartographic Projection is like a door without hinges: it just won't work, at all.

-Cartographic Projections are, to be simple about it, mathematical procedures that transfer a point on the Earth's surface to a point on a flat surface (such as a paper map or a computer screen.)
+Cartographic Projections are, to be basic about it, mathematical procedures that transfer a point on the Earth's surface to a point on a flat surface (such as a paper map or a computer screen.)
 They are also guaranteed to work in reverse, starting with a point on a map and transferring that location back to the Earth's surface.
 In other words, a Cartographic Projection is the round-trip geometry that makes your map useful.

 Why do we need to do this?
 Well, basically, because the Earth is spherical.
 (Yes, you persnickety geodetic bitches, I know: it's _technically_ an oblate ellipsoid, and even more technically a geoid; but at the WTF level of abstraction it's just a fucking sphere, all right?
 At our present level of discussion, you can't tell the difference.)
 The Earth, then, is a sphere, and maps are always flat surfaces for practical reasons.